Course: Performing Arts Level 3

 FT / PT

-We offer regular trips to professional productions both locally and in London’s West end and offer workshops with top working professional practitioners.
+- Regular trips to professional productions both locally and in London’s West End

 You will also need to have a successful audition before being accepted on to the course.